Renormalisation of SMEFT bosonic interactions up to dimension eight by LNV operators: Discussions and outlook

-It is straightfoward to visualize the restrictions on $ \alpha_{\ell \phi} $ vs $ \omega_{\ell \phi} $ plane taking both T-parameter and neutrino mass bounds in the case of single non-vanishing flavor direction as shown in Fig.~\ref{fig:Plot2}.
+It is straightforward to visualise the restrictions on $ \alpha_{\ell \phi} $ vs $ \omega_{\ell \phi} $ plane taking both the T-parameter and neutrino mass bounds in the case of single non-vanishing flavor direction as shown in Fig.~\ref{fig:Plot2}.
 Note that, in general, neutrino masses do not restrain $ \alpha_{\ell \phi} $ and $ \omega_{\ell \phi} $ to possess large values.
-This blind direction is lifted by the T-parameter, as it imposes an upper bound to these WCs on the account of the RGEs of dimension-8 operators, which is shown in the figure.
+This blind direction is lifted by the T-parameter, as it imposes an upper bound to these WCs on the account of the RGEs of $d_8$ operators, which is shown in Fig.~\ref{fig:Plot2}.